zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 used with care, since the workqueue cannot process subsequent work items in its queue until the handler function finishes executing.

 The single argument that is passed to a handler function can be ignored if it is not required.
 If the handler function requires additional information about the work it is to perform, the work item can be embedded in a larger data structure.
-The handler function can then use the argument value to compute the address of the enclosing data structure, and thereby obtain access to the additional information it needs.
+The handler function can then use the argument value to compute the address of the enclosing data structure with :c:macro:`CONTAINER_OF`, and thereby obtain access to the additional information it needs.

 A work item is typically initialized once and then submitted to a specific workqueue whenever work needs to be performed.
 If an ISR or a thread attempts